chargehound/chargehound-slate/source/includes/_integration.md

 ## Using a worker task to submit evidence

 You do not need to immediately POST your evidence to the [submit endpoint](#submitting-a-dispute) when you receive a `charge.dispute.created` event from Stripe.
-In fact, dispute creation events are often batched by Stripe, and trying to handle alot at once could hurt your server.
 This is a good time to use a job queue if you have one.
+Simply pass the dispute id and (if you need it) the charge id to the worker.
+The worker can then query your database for the needed evidence, and POST the submit to Chargehound when it's ready.

 ## Testing